 Orlando Oxycodone - OxyContin Defense Attorney

 The prescription opioid epidemic in Florida and throughout the United States has certainly caught the eye of law enforcement and is prosecuted rigorously.
 Oxycodone is the generic name for the primary opioid ingredient in Oxycontin.
 In Florida, oxycodone is a Schedule II controlled substance.
-Numerous changes have been made in the last ten (10) years that have impacted clinics, doctors, and patients alike.
-Having represented users, street dealers, doctors, and clinic owners, the prescription drug defense attorneys at NeJame Law have a vast amount of knowledge in the area of prescription drug offenses.
+Numerous changes have been made in the last 10 years that have impacted clinics, doctors, and patients alike.
+Having represented users, street dealers, doctors, and clinic owners, the attorneys at NeJame Law have a vast amount of knowledge in the area of prescription drug offenses.
 Unless you lawfully obtain a valid prescription for Oxycodone, getting caught with it will cause some serious legal problems.
 The penalties for Oxycodone crimes in Florida may be harsh and life changing.
-That is why it is so important to have an experienced Orlando Oxycontin defense lawyer on your side!
+That is why it is so important to have an experienced lawyer on your side!

-Possession and Trafficking in Oxycodone: Charges and Penalties under Florida Law
+Possession & Trafficking in Oxycodone: Charges & Penalties Under Florida Law

 Possession of Oxycodone

-Florida Statute 893.13 Third degree felony.
-Statutory maximum: 5 years in prison, 5 years of probation, or combination thereof not to exceed five years, $5,000 fine.
+Florida Statute 893.13.
+Third degree felony.
+Statutory maximum: five years in prison, 5 years of probation, or combination thereof not to exceed five years, $5,000 fine.

 For simple possession of Oxycodone (less than 4 grams), police agencies will arrest and take a person to jail who possesses the substance without a valid prescription.
-If the accused does not have a prior record, these types of case may be eligible for a deferred prosecution agreement wherein the charge is dismissed after the accused completes some community service, pays the program fee and takes a drug class.
-If the accused has prior offenses on their records, a typical result may be a probation, a substance abuse evaluation, a fine and court costs.
-This sounds relatively painless, but it is very important that the judge withhold adjudication on the case so that the judge does not suspend the accused’s driver’s license for a period of one (1) year, which is mandatory on all drug cases where the accused is adjudicated guilty.
+If the accused does not have a prior record, these types of cases may be eligible for a deferred prosecution agreement wherein the charge is dismissed after the accused completes some community service, pays the program fee, and takes a drug class.
+If the accused has prior offenses on their record, a typical result may be a probation, a substance abuse evaluation, a fine, and court costs.
+This sounds relatively painless, but it is very important that the judge withhold adjudication on the case so that the judge does not suspend the accused’s driver’s license for a period of one year, which is mandatory on all drug cases where the accused is adjudicated guilty.